Skip to main content

 Common mistakes to avoid

-• Applying to charities before checking Medicare Advantage, Medicaid, Veterans Affairs, retiree, or union benefits
+• Applying to charities before checking Medicare Advantage, Medicaid, VA, retiree, or union benefits

 • Confusing a free screening with a full hearing evaluation